MARKET SNAPSHOT: Dow And Broader Stock Market Climb, But McDonald's Eats Into Rally

 Read:This legendary value-investor is another stymied by expensive stocks (http://www.marketwatch.com/story/expensive-stocks-frustrate-another-value-investing-legend-report-says-2017-09-11)

-Apple Inc. (AAPL), which is holding an event later Tuesday, rose by 0.3%, after Monday's was down 0.4% early Tuesday.
-Investors expect the iPhone maker to reveal its 10th anniversary mobile phone, which reportedly has a price tag of around $1,000 (http://www.marketwatch.com/story/new-apple-iphones-key-feature-is-its-price-tag-2017-09-09).
-The Cupertino, Calif.-based company's keynote presentation is slated to commence at 1 p.m.
+Apple Inc. (AAPL) shares are down 0.2% as investors expect the iPhone maker to reveal its 10th anniversary mobile phone, which reportedly has a price tag of around $1,000 (http://www.marketwatch.com/story/new-apple-iphones-key-feature-is-its-price-tag-2017-09-09).
+The Cupertino, Calif.-based company's keynote presentation was slated to commence at 1 p.m.
 Eastern.

 Also read: What time is the iPhone launch event? (http://www.marketwatch.com/story/apple-sets-date-for-event-where-new-iphone-expected-to-be-launched-2017-08-31)